how-to-firebase/tutorials/getting-started-with-firebase-2019-edition/getting-started-with-firebase-2019-edition.md

 You may have heard that Firebase is just for startups or prototypes, or that it fails at scale or gets super expensive.
 Well... things have changed.
 A lot.

-## Firebase teaches you to use a distributed architecture
+## Firebase teaches front-end devs to use a distributed architecture

 Firebase enables a distributed architecture.